vgorbic1/Tutorials/JavaScript/JavaScript.md

 for (i=0; i<5; i++) {
   document.write("Hello!");
 ```
+If you don't know the value of the tested variable, use **while** loop.
+If you know the value of the tested variable,
+use **for** loop.
 ### Conditionals
 Make sure **else if** are spelled separately.
 Not like in PHP!
 ```javascript